-- hydrocarbons (PAHs) are present in the used oil [6,7] which are generated from the combustion process and fuel [8]. - Due to the high level of contaminants and the negative effects to plants, aquatic and human - 33 lives, several ways have been developed to manage SEO among which is re-refining to - 34 regenerate base oil [9].
-Recycling or re-refining of SEO have been studied by several - authors and from their findings, this method of re-refining greatly depend on the nature of the - oil base stock and the level of contaminants in the oil [10]. - 37 Solvent extraction is one of the most economical and environmentally friendly methods for - 38 SEO treatment [7].
+- carcinogenic compounds like polycyclic aromatic hydrocarbons (PAHs) are present in the used oil [6,7] which are generated from the combustion process and fuel [8]. - 32 Due to the high level of contaminants and the negative effects to plants, aquatic and human - 33 lives, several ways have been developed to manage SEO among which is re-refining to - 34 regenerate base oil [9].
+Recycling or re-refining of SEO have been studied by several - 35 authors and from their findings, this method of re-refining greatly depend on the nature of the - oil base stock and the level of contaminants in the oil [10]. - 37 Solvent extraction is one of the most economical and environmentally friendly methods for - 38 SEO treatment [7].
 It creates room for solvent re-use and the sludge obtained is acid free - 39 unlike that of acid treated SEO.
-The sludge can be useful for the production of ink [11], - 40 cement kilns [12].
-In this work, the following process variables were studied: Solvent to oil - 41 ratio and reaction time to determine the optimal process variables via Response Surface - 42 Methology.
+The sludge can be useful for the production of ink [11], as - 40 fuel in cement kilns [12].
+In this work, the following process variables were studied: Solvent - 41 to oil ratio and reaction time to determine the optimal process variables via Response - 42 Surface Methology.

 - 43 Response surface methodology (RSM) is a mathematical and statistical method used to - 44 develop model, to analyze problems whereby the dependent variables (response) is - influenced by the independent variables chosen for the analysis [13,14].
 It can also be used - 46 to determine optimal conditions for a process [15].
 Centre composite design (CCD) which is - 47 a kind of RSM can be used to generate a matrix for process variables study [16].
-This - 48 optimization technique requires less experimental runs with detailed explanation of - interaction between variables unlike the conventional Uni-factorial technique.
+This - 48 optimization technique requires less experimental runs with detailed explanation of - 49 interaction between variables unlike the conventional Uni-factorial technique.